cincottash/Ecosystem/README.md

 * Grass respawns in a linear fashion.

-* If an animal's hunger, H, is 50 < H <  100, it will have a gradient between red and blue.
+* If an animal's hunger, H, is maxHunger/2 < H <  maxHunger, it will have a gradient between red and blue.
 Fully blue when 100% Hunger and fully red when 50% hunger or less.

 * If an animals hunger drops below 0, it will bleed health.
 It's color will also turn black.

+* Health regens when not starving.

 * Pressing enter at any time during the simulation will stop the simulation and print a graph of data(population/time & size/time)